-Lumber production and capacity in the U.S. South has grown significantly over the last several years.
+Lumber production and capacity in the U.S. South has grown significantly over the last several years, although 2020 production is expected to decline modestly due to the COVID-19 pandemic.

 Reflects mill capacity announced since 2017.
 New capacity reflected as of announced start date and adjusted based on FEA estimates.
-Source: Forest Economic Advisors.
+Source: Forest Economic Advisors